Vinssou/Banana/Report.md

 ![alt text](https://github.com/Vinssou/Banana/blob/master/score.png)

 It was hard to take advantage of the replay buffer.
-I think the environment is quite simple, and so the replay buffer couldn't take any advantages.
+I think the environment is quite simple, and so the prioritiized replay buffer couldn't take any advantages.

 ![alt text](https://github.com/Vinssou/Banana/blob/master/score_prioritized.png)

 ### Test
-The out of the last cell ran with the load model
+The output of the last cell ran with the load model
 ```
 0 Eps: 0.03 Score: 18.0
 1 Eps: 0.03 Score: 17.0